Cryptocurrency Avalanche Up More Than 5% In 24 hours | Benzinga

 The chart below compares the price movement and volatility for Avalanche over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has tumbled 14.0% over the past week along with the circulating supply of the coin, which has fallen 0.29%.
-This brings the circulating supply to 223.84 million, which makes up an estimated 31.09% of its max supply of 720.00 million.
-According to our data, the current market cap ranking for AVAX is #11 at 27.58 billion.
+Avalanche’s trading volume has climbed 33.0% over the past week along with the circulating supply of the coin, which has increased 9.03%.
+This brings the circulating supply to 242.75 million, which makes up an estimated 33.72% of its max supply of 720.00 million.
+According to our data, the current market cap ranking for AVAX is #12 at 21.98 billion.

 Where Can You Buy Avalanche?